Sampling and cubature on sparse grids based on a B-spline quasi-interpolation: Introduction

 In the paper \cite{DU13}, we obtained the asymptotic order of optimal sampling recovery on Smolyak grids in the $L_q(\IId)$-quasi-norm of functions from $U^{\alpha{\bf 1}}_{p,\theta}$ for $0<p,\theta, q \le \infty$ and $\alpha > 1/p$.
 It is necessary to emphasize that any sampling algorithm on Smolyak grids always gives a lower bound of recovery error of the form as in the right side of \eqref{r_n[beta=0]} with the logarithm term $\log_2^{(d-1)b} n$, $b>0$.
 Unfortunately, in the case when the dimension $d$ is very large and the number $n$ of samples is rather mild, the main term becomes $\log_2^{(d-1)b} n$ which grows fast exponentially in $d$.
 To avoid this exponential grow we impose to functions other anisotropic smoothnesses and construct appropriate sparse grids for functions having them.
-Namely, we extend the above study to functions on ${\II}^d$ from the classes $\Ua$ for $a \in \RRdp$, and $\Uab$ for $\alpha > 0, \beta \in \RR$, which are defined as the unit ball of the Besov type spaces $\Ba$ and $\Bab$.
-The space $\Ba$ and $\Bab$ are certain sets of functions with bounded mixed modulus of smoothness.
+Namely, we extend the above study to functions on ${\II}^d$ from the classes $\Uab$ for $\alpha > 0, \beta \in \RR$, and $\Ua$ for $a \in \RRd$ with $a_1 < a_2 \le \cdots \le a_d$, which are defined as the unit ball of the Besov type spaces $\Bab$ and $\Ba$, respectively.
+The space $\Bab$ and $\Ba$ are certain sets of functions with bounded mixed modulus of smoothness.
 Both of them are generalizations in different ways of the space $B^{\alpha {\bf 1}}_{p,\theta}$ of mixed smoothness $\alpha$.
-The space $\Ba$ is $B^{\alpha {\bf 1}}_{p,\theta}$ for $a = \alpha {\bf 1}$.
-The space $\Bab$ is a ``hybrid" of the space $B^{\alpha {\bf 1}}_{p,\theta}$ and the classical isotropic Besov space $B^\beta_{p,\theta}$ of smoothness $\beta$ (see Section \ref{Quasi-interpolant}).
-Hyperbolic cross approximations and sparse grid sampling recovery of functions from a space $\Ba$ with uniform and nonuniform mixed smoothness $a$ were studied in a large number of works.
-We refer the reader to \cite{Di86, Te93b} as well to recent papers \cite{Di11, DU12} for surveys and bibliography.
-These problems were extended to functions from an intersection of spaces $\Ba$, see \cite{Di84b, Di86, Di00, Ga85, Ga90}.
+The space $\Bab$ is a ``hybrid" of the space $B^{\alpha {\bf 1}}_{p,\theta}$ and the classical isotropic Besov space $B^\beta_{p,\theta}$ of smoothness $\beta$.

-The space $\Bab$ is a Besov type generalization of the Sobolev type space $\Hab= B^{\alpha,\beta}_{2,2}$.
-The latter space has been introduced in \cite{GN09} for solutions of the following elliptic variational problems: